Sanitiser Sprays for Fabrics

 We have always promoted the use of ‘Eau de Toilette’ formulations in Linen & Fabric and Pillow Sprays.
 Killing viruses and bacteria is now a very welcome and timely side effect, making them ideal fabric sanitiser sprays.

-Healthy & Safe
+Stay Healthy & Safe

 Why it Alcohol so effective?
 How does Alcohol kill bacteria?

 Alcohol kills bacteria through a process known as denaturation.

 Alcohol molecules are amphiphile chemical compounds.
 It means, they are compounds that possess both hydrophilic (water-loving) and lipophilic (fat-loving) properties.

 Bacterial cell membranes have both a fat-based and water-based side.
 This means that alcohol molecules are able to bond with and thereby break down the protective membrane of the bacteria.

 When this happens, the core elements of the bacteria are exposed and dissolve, losing their structure and unable to function, the bacteria dies quickly.